-The Budapest Observatory functions under the umbrella of the Foundation for the East-Central European Cultural Observatory, registered at Budapest Central Court in April 1999.
+The "Kelet-Közép-Európai Kulturális Obszervatórium Alapítvány" (Foundation for the East-Central European Cultural Observatory) was registered at Budapest Central Court in April 1999.
 (Register number at court: 7489.
 Tax register number: 18095379-2-41).
 The founder was the Kultúraközvetítők Társasága (Society of Mediators of Culture), a Hungarian civil organisation.

-The foundation is governed by a Board of Directors with Valéria Pavluska as President.
+The latest Board of Directors has been presided by Valéria Pavluska.
 Members: Iván M. Balassa, Gábor Koncz, Máté Kovács and Csaba Tóth.
 Miklós Marschall served as president during the first year.
 Other former members were Péter Hidy, János Horváth, Sándor Horváth, Edina Lakatos and Zsófia Zimányi.

 Board of Supervision: Csaba Gallyas, Katalin Farkas and Péter Kirschner.
 Former members: Péter Deme, Katalin Havas and Timea Tibori.

 Unesco provided seed money which was spent on setting up the initial infrastructure and on functioning in the first several months.
 Since then, BO has survived from project grants.
-BO received structural and project support from the Hungarian Ministry of Cultural Heritage (Nemzeti Kulturális Örökség Minisztériuma, 2003, 2006), the Hungarian National Cultural Fund (Nemzeti Kulturális Alap, 2004), and structural support from the National Civic Fund (Nemzeti Civil Alapprogram, from 2007 yearly).
+BO received structural and project support from the Hungarian Ministry of Cultural Heritage (Nemzeti Kulturális Örökség Minisztériuma, 2003, 2006), the Hungarian National Cultural Fund (Nemzeti Kulturális Alap, 2004, 2012), and structural support from the National Civic Fund (Nemzeti Civil Alapprogram, 2007-2010).

-The Budapest Observatory was a member of CIRCLE (Cultural Information and Research Centres Liaison in Europe, now defunct), Culture Action Europe (formerly EFAH, the European Forum for the Arts and Heritage), and Encatc, the European Network of Cultural Administration Training Centres.
+The Budapest Observatory was a member of CIRCLE (Cultural Information and Research Centres Liaison in Europe, now defunct), and Encatc, the European Network of Cultural Administration Training Centres, actually of Culture Action Europe (formerly EFAH, the European Forum for the Arts and Heritage).

 Our logo was designed by Anna Farkas.